 Select Runtime Settings > Interations, and raise the number of iterations to 20 to increase the amount of data gathered and available for later analysis.
 Click OK to commit the changes.

 You must build your project to ensure it compiles correctly.

 To build your project:

-Your test should now be ready to run.
-Continue to Running an Eggplant Performance Test in this sample quick start guide for information about running your test.
+Your test is ready to run.
+Continue to Running an Eggplant Performance Test.